Your cart

 • Profile: Roughly 8–9 inches thick for the mattress only

-• Support core: Hand-nested vanadium steel pocket springs, in a single layer for many sizes
+• Support core: Hand-nested vanadium steel pocket springs (single-layer spring system)

 • Comfort materials: Platinum Certified British fleece wool with cotton blend pads above and below the spring unit